iesl/watr-works/docs/examples.md

 > Then, samples were further heated at temperatures between 800 and 950 °C for 12 h in oxygen and in air with intermittent grinding.

 > Samples were analysed using a Bruker D2 Phaser benchtop X-ray diffractometer equipped with LYNXEYE 1Ddetector with Cu–Kα radiation at room temperature.
 > The samples were analysed using a step size of 0.02° and dwell time of 0.2 s per step.

+##### Step component labels
+    input     : Samples were
+    action    : analysed using a
+    apparatus : Bruker D2 Phaser benchtop
+    apparatus : X-ray diffractometer equipped with
+    apparatus : LYNXEYE 1D detector with
+    condition : Cu–Kα radiation at
+    condition : room temperature.

+              : The
+    input     : samples were
+    action    : analysed using a
+    condition : step size of
+              : 0.02° and
+    condition : dwell time of
+              : 0.2 s per
+              : step.

 > Rietveld refinements of XRD data were performed using GSAS/ EXPGUI [13,14] software to determine the structural parameters and the amount of cation disorder.
 > The refinement strategy that imposed to validate the refinement model was performed according to the literatures [15–17].
 >